Neoral® Soft Gelatin Capsules (cyclosporine capsules, USP) MODIFIED

 |gentamicin||ketoconazole||colchicine||ranitidine||(e.g., bezafibrate, fenofibrate)|

 Cyclosporine is extensively metabolized by CYP 3A isoenzymes, in particular CYP3A4, and is a substrate of the multidrug efflux transporter P-glycoprotein.
-Various agents are known to either increase or decrease plasma or whole blood of cyclosporine levels usually by inhibition or induction of CYP3A4 or P-glycoprotein transporter or both.
+Various agents are known to either increase or decrease plasma or whole blood concentrations of cyclosporine usually by inhibition or induction of CYP3A4 or P-glycoprotein transporter or both.
 Compounds that decrease cyclosporine absorption such as orlistat should be avoided.
-Monitoring of circulating cyclosporine concentrations and appropriate Neoral® dosage adjustment are essential when these drugs are used concomitantly.
+Appropriate Neoral® dosage adjustment to achieve the desired cyclosporine concentrations is essential when drugs that significantly alter cyclosporine concentrations are used concomitantly.
 (See Blood Concentration Monitoring)

 |Calcium Channel Blockers||Antifungals||Antibiotics||Glucocorticoids||Other Drugs|